 COVID-19 in Papua New Guinea: Information, Expert Commentary and Media

-Research Fellow Position – Job Advertisement
+Research Fellow Position – Job Advertisement – Now Closed

 The Pacific Livelihood Research Group at Curtin University is seeking to appoint a Research Fellow to work on funded research projects in Papua New Guinea.
 The position is a 2 year, fixed term contract – full time.
-Please see the link above for details.

 A sweet deal for PNG coffee growers